Statistical properties of dynamics. Introduction to the functional analytic approach: Piecewise expanding maps

 \subsection{The approximation of the invariant measure for piecewise expanding maps}

+In this section we apply Proposition \ref{stabi} to show how our stability results can give a quantitative estimate on the error \ in the numerical approximation of invariant densities of piecewise expanding maps with the Ulam method We will use $BV$ and $L^{1}$ as a strong and weak space.

-Let us consider a piecewise expanding map $T$ and its transfer operator $L$.
-Suppose we want to approximate its invariant measure $h$ by the Ulam method outlined in Section \ref{Ul}.
-Here $L$ is approximated by $L_{\delta }$ defined in \ref{000}.
-Suppose $T$ satisfies a Lasota Yorke inequality.
-Then the family $L_{\delta }$ satisfies the same LasotaYorke inequality
+Let us consider a piecewise expanding map $T$ which is topologically mixing and for which $\frac{2}{\inf_{I_{i}}((T)^{\prime })}<1$.
+Let us consider its transfer operator $L$.
+Suppose we want to approximate the absolutely continuous invariant probability measure $h$ by the Ulam method outlined in Section \ref{Ul}. $L$ is then approximated by $L_{\delta }$ defined in $(\ref {000})$.
+We will approximate $h$ by the invariant density $h_{\delta }$ of $ L_{\delta }$.
+We consider $L_{\delta }$ as a small perturbation of $L$ and we will use Proposition \ref{stabi} to estimate the distance between $h$ and $h_{\delta }$.
+Suppose $L$ satisfies a Lasota Yorke inequality.
+Then the approximated operator $L_{\delta }$ satisfies the same LasotaYorke inequality